rasbt/screenlamp/docs/sources/user_guide/tools.md

 in the input table.
 Assumes tab-separated values by default.
 - `--id_suffix ID_SUFFIX`
+(Optional, default: `"False"`.)
+If `--id_suffix "True"`, a molecule ID suffix will be added to the query molecules in the order the ROCS query molecules appear in a multi-conformer query file.
+For instance, if all query molecules are labeled "3kPZS", then the same structures in the output file are labeled 3kPZS_1, 3kPZS_2, ...
+Note that those modified conformer will correspond to the conformer names in the ROCS report tables.
+However, they may appear in an unsorted order in the _query files, which are sorted by the overlay score of the database molecules.
+For example, if the database molecule is called ZINC123_112, first entry in the _query file that corresponds to *_dbase file may by labeled 3kPZS_11 if the 11th 3kPZS conformer is the best match according to ROCS.
 - `-v VERBOSE, --verbose VERBOSE`
 Verbosity level.
 If 0, does not print any output.
 If 1 (default), prints the file currently